Skip to Content

 No. Customs brokers who receive their license during the current triennial period do not need to comply until the next reporting period begins.

 Yes, if your license remains active.
-As long as you hold an active license, the CE requirement applies.
-If plans change and you stay licensed, you will already be on track.
+The CE requirement applies as long as you hold an active license, even if you have stopped transacting customs business as a broker.
+Some brokers keep their license active in retirement for related roles, such as in-house compliance work or consulting.
+If you let your license lapse, the requirement no longer applies.
+If your plans change and you stay licensed, you will already be on track.

 CBP enforcement